 - Recycled INSPACE: Pristine land owned by indians under threat from a mining company looking for a rare mineral?
 You're either describing this film or Avatar.

 - Rule of Three - The Native American warrior in the beginning surviving the knife, rock, and arrow.
 Also Ernest in the ending, surviving three shots from Krader's rifle.

 - Sad Times Montage - "Gee, I'm glad it's raining..."

 - Saving the Orphanage - The camp, in this case.

 - Screw the Rules, I Have Money!: Krader deciding to shoot Ernest.
 Exactly how did he plan to get away with that?

 - How did Krader expect to get away with forcibly evicting people via bulldozer?
 Krader seems to be under the impression he's invulnerable.
-To be fair, it's Lampshaded that everyone thinks he's gone insane by the end of it.
+By the end of it, everyone thinks he's insane.

 - Slobs Versus Snobs